 Annual Juried Student Exhibition

-This exhibition is held in the spring semester of each year and is organized by a committee of students who are chosen at a general meeting of Visual Art and Art/Semiotics concentrators.
-The committee has a faculty advisor, who is available to assist in organizing a comprehensive exhibition in the David Winton Bell Gallery on the first floor of List Art Building.
-The work of the committee includes publicity, hanging, opening, etc. Appointed jurors decide which submissions will be shown and award prizes during the jurying.
+This exhibition is held in the spring semester of each year and is organized by a committee of students working collaboratively with Department of Visual Art staff, and other partnering organizations administrators.
+The committee has a faculty advisor, who is available to assist in organizing a comprehensive exhibition at one of the galleries located on Brown University's campus.
+The work of the committee includes publicity, hanging, opening, etc. Appointed jurors decide which submissions will be shown and award prizes that are announced during the opening reception.

 Concentrators are required to produce a body of work and, during their senior year, mount a week-long exhibit in one of our student galleries.
 Students are supported in this endeavor by our Gallery Coordinator, who provides information to students about the professional protocols for exhibit installation.
 Students are assigned gallery space one semester in advance.
 Seniors work closely with their Concentration Advisor and the Gallery Coordinator to define the scope of their work and identify the specific installation requirements for their show.
 Once the show is installed, seniors are required to have their show critiqued by two faculty members.